-\paragraph{The Augmentation Filtration in Group Algebras.} We denote respectively by $\vect$, $\hopf$, and $\gralg$ the categories of finite dimensional vector spaces over $\F_2$, of finite dimensional Hopf algebras over $\F_2$, and of finite dimensional graded algebras over $\F_2$.
+We denote by, respectively, $\vect$, $\hopf$, and $\gralg$ the categories of finite-dimensional vector spaces over $\F_2$, of finite-dimensional Hopf algebras over $\F_2$, and of finite-dimensional graded algebras over $\F_2$.

-\begin{dfn} We denote by $\F_2[-]:\vect \rightarrow \hopf$ the functor that associates to a finite dimensional vector space its group ring over $\F_2$.
-For all finite dimensional vector spaces $V$ over $\F_2$, we denote by $\x^v\in\F_2[V]$ the generator associated with the vector $v\in V$.
+\begin{dfn} We denote by $\F_2[-]\colon \vect \rightarrow \hopf$ the functor that associates with a finite-dimensional vector space its group ring over $\F_2$.
+For all finite-dimensional vector spaces $V$ over $\F_2$, we denote by $\x^v\in\F_2[V]$ the generator associated with the vector $v\in V$.
 The generator $\x^0$ is the unit of $\F_2[V]$.
-Hence it equals $1$.
+Hence, it equals $1$.
 We use the notation $\m_V$ for the augmentation ideal of $\F_2[V]$.
-This is the kernel of the augmentation of $\F_2[V]$: the morphism of algebras $\textnormal{aug}_V:\F_2[V]\rightarrow \F_2$ that sends every generator $\x^v$ to $1$.
+This is the kernel of the augmentation of $\F_2[V]$: the morphism of algebras $\aug_V\colon \F_2[V]\rightarrow \F_2$ that sends every generator $\x^v$ to~$1$.
 Note that this is the only algebra morphism $\F_2[V]\rightarrow \F_2$.
-This ideal is known\footnote{c.f. \cite{Bih-Fra-Mcc-Ham_eve_tor} Lemma 6.2 p.8 or \cite{Ren-Sha_bou_bet} Lemma 4.1 p.21} to be generated by the elements of the form $1+\x^v$ for all $v\in V$.
-We denote by $\gr:\hopf \rightarrow \gralg$ the functor that associates to a Hopf algebra $A$ the graded algebra builded from the filtration of iterated powers of its augmentation ideal.
-For instance if $V$ is a finite dimensional vector space over $\F_2$ we have:
+This ideal is known to be generated by the elements of the form $1+\x^v$ for all $v\in V$; \textit{cf.} \cite[Lemma 6.2]{Bih-Fra-Mcc-Ham_eve_tor} or \cite[Lemma 4.1]{Ren-Sha_bou_bet}.
+We denote by $\gr\colon \hopf \rightarrow \gralg$ the functor that associates with a Hopf algebra $A$ the graded algebra built from the filtration of iterated powers of its augmentation ideal.
+For instance, if $V$ is a finite-dimensional vector space over $\F_2$, we have

-Moreover, for all $k\in\N$, we denote the functor $V\mapsto \m^k_V$ by $\m^k:\vect \rightarrow \vect$.
+Moreover, for all $k\in\N$, we denote the functor $V\mapsto \m^k_V$ by $\m^k\colon \vect \rightarrow \vect$.
 These functors are linked by natural inclusions $\m^{l}\rightarrow \m^k$ for all $l\geq k$. \end{dfn}